Trevi-Swift/Trevi-lime/README.md

 10. Open your browser at [http://localhost:8080](http://localhost:8080)

 11. Enjoy Lime!

+## Versioning
+Lime follows the semantic versioning scheme.
+The API change and backwards compatibility rules are those indicated by SemVer.

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).